Bubble4834/phulonggames/README.md

 # About
-PlulongGames is a software development company started on September 2022 with the game MaccaroniCastle on QBasic.
+PlulongGames is a software development company started on September 2022.